philipcwhite/Monitoring/README.md

 ## Updates

+09/20/2018 - I fixed the collector service so that it now can stop via windows services.
+I still need to fix the config file for this and clean up some code.
+I removed asyncio from the agent as it wasn't improving performance dramtically and it just made for having more requirements.
+I will add it back if it improves performance.

 09/17/2018 - Lots of updates today.
 I updated the collector.
 It now will run as a Windows service with configuration files.

 09/17/2018 - Added search functionality.
 Search now returns matching hostnames.
 Also added in login_required.